vmzhivetyev/auto-yeelight-bulb/README.md

 # What is it

-This script toggles on a yeelight lamp for a certain amount of time (3 min.) when your iPhone (or other Wi-Fi enabled device) becomes reachable on the local network.
+This script toggles on a yeelight lamp for a certain amount of time (3 min.) when your iPhone becomes reachable on the local network.

 # How it works